-- "Best project Developer in Hydro Sector for a project under construction" for Kishanganga HE Project presented by Central Board of Irrigation and Power, New Delhi at CBIP Awards. - "CIDC Partner in Progress Trophy 2018" at 10th Construction Industry Development Council (CIDC) Vishwakarma Awards organized by Construction Industry Development Council, New Delhi. - "Excellence in CSR/ Environment Protection and Conservation" at India Pride Awards 2017-18 instituted by Dainik Bhaskar newspaper. - "First Prize" under 'Rajbhasha Kirti Puraskar' by Ministry of Home Affairs, Govt. of India for commendable work in implementation of Rajbhasha amongst the Public Sector Undertakings located in Region 'A' for the year 2016-17.
+During the year 2017-18, your company was bestowed with various prestigious awards and accolades such as "Best Project Developer in Hydro sector for a project under construction for Kishanganga H.E.
+Project" at CBIP awards, "CIDC Partner in Progress Trophy 2018" at 10th Construction Industry Development Council (CIDC) Vishwakarma Awards, First prize under "Rajbhasha Kirti Puraskar" by Ministry of Home Affairs, Govt. of India for commendable work in implementation of Rajbhasha amongst the PSUs located in Region 'A' for the year 2016-17.